axelitama/power-off-options/README.md

 ## Requirements

 - GNOME Shell;

-For powering off the screen:
-- X11 windowing system.

-For Hibernation:
-- hibernation enabled and configured in the system.
+- the screen off function only works in X11, Wayland is not supported;
+- Hibernation, Hybrid Sleep and Reboot related options make use of `systemctl` respective commands and must be enabled and configured in your system to work properly.

 ## Installation